le-chartreux/pyqueuesimu/README.md

 source .venv/bin/activate
 # Install the project
 pip install .
-# Run pyqueuesimu-cli with the parameters you want
+# Run pyqueuesimu with the parameters you want
-pyqueuesimu-cli 8 12 --observation-duration 10
+pyqueuesimu cli 8 12 --observation-duration 10
+pyqueuesimu gui 100 2 --observation-duration 60
 # The list of parameters is available with the following command
-pyqueuesimu-cli --help
+pyqueuesimu --help
 ```

 ### Windows